-7.6.3.2 Principles of consolidation
+6.6.3.2 Principles of consolidation

-7.6.3.2.1 Subsidiaries
+6.6.3.2.1 Subsidiaries

-Subsidiaries are all entities (including special purpose entities) over which ING Belgium has the power to govern the financial and operating policies, generally accompanying a shareholding of more than 50% of the voting rights.
+Subsidiaries are all entities (including Variable Interest Entities) over which ING Belgium has the power to govern the financial and operating policies, generally accompanying a shareholding of more than 50% of the voting rights.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether ING Belgium controls another entity.
 Subsidiaries are fully consolidated from the date on which control is exercised by ING Belgium.
-They are deconsolidated from the date on which control ceases.
+They are deconsolidated from the date on which control is exercised by ING Belgium.